 One of the best things about spending my summers at an overnight camp is the staff.
-Of course the campers are fun (that’s a given) and we live on the lake (Jackpot!!) but the staff—well, there’s nothing like being around a bunch of people in their 20’s.
+Of course the campers are fun (that’s a given) and we live on a lake (nice) but the staff—well, there’s nothing like being around a bunch of people in their 20’s.
 At home we don‘t see much of that age group.
 They‘re mostly working or at college.
 But when camp time rolls around, our lives are inundated with Generation Y and I love it.
-(Except that the more time I spend looking at them, the more I realize how old I’m starting to look and I do not love that).

-I have been coming to Camp for 12 summers now and I’m 42 years old.
 When I first started dating my husband, I was only about 10 years older than most of the staff so I could hang.
 I didn’t party with them, I’m not a total loser, but the gap wasn’t so wide that they didn’t invite me.
-Now I’m old enough to be their mom.
+Now, after many years of being here, I’m old enough to be their mom.

-WHEN DID THAT HAPPEN?
-I am old enough to be their mom but I could never be their mom.
+I’m old enough to be their mom, but I could never be their mom.
 I’m not there yet.
 I’m still telling my kids to wash their hands after they pee.
 How in the hell could I be a mom to a freakin’ 21 year old?
 I still think I’m 21!
-If it’s true that you “grow with your kids” (and I don’t know if that’s true or not, I just made it up right now) but if it is true, that is very good news for me because my kids are 4 and 6.
-Hence, my immaturity still applies.
+If it’s true that you “grow with your kids” (and I don’t know if that’s true or not, I just made it up right now) but if it is true, that is very good news for me because my kids are still little.

 I am currently in a good place in my life so I don’t mind that I‘m getting older (outside of the fact that my back hurts all the time and my forehead has more lines than a legal pad) but for the most part, I don’t mind.
 What’s more, I still remember my past lives—especially my 20’s.